andreapavoni/avarus/README.md

 * *the hard way:* repeat the above points, then share your love and send a pull request.

 ## License
 Copyright (c) 2012 Andrea Pavoni http://andreapavoni.com.
-See LICENSE for details
+See [MIT-LICENSE](/apeacox/avarus/blob/master/MIT-LICENSE) for details.